Derived Satake category and Affine Hecke category in mixed characteristics: The proof of main theorem

-are equivalences by a similar argument to \cite[Corollary VI.6.7]{FS}.
-In fact, we can first show that the category of locally constant sheaves with perfect fibers on $\Spec \ol{\cal{O}}_{(p,t)}$, $\Spec k$ and $\Spec \ol{K}$ are equivalent each other under the pullback functors, as these three categories are equivalent to the category of perfect $\Lambda$-complexes.
+We can first show that the category of locally constant sheaves with perfect fibers on $\Spec \ol{\cal{O}}_{(\pi,t)}$, $\Spec k$ and $\Spec \ol{K}$ are equivalent each other under the pullback functors, as these three categories are equivalent to the category of perfect $\Lambda$-complexes.

 For a scheme $S$ over $\Spec k$, we write

 for the essential image of the pullback functor

 where $D^b(-,\Lambda)$ denotes the bounded derived category.
 Then we can use the following lemma: \begin{lemm} Let $S$ and $X$ be schemes over $\Spec k$.
 Assume that the pullback functor